 Upon completion of the program, you'll be well-prepared to become a certified phlebotomist and start a fulfilling career in the medical field.
 Join us on your journey to becoming a vital part of patient care.

 The ACC Phlebotomy program is open to any person at least 18-years-old at the start of the course, along with the following requirements:

 - Have a high school diploma or GED

 - Be able to effectively communicate orally and in-writing with English

 - Have a basic understanding of computers and access to email

 - Be physically able to stand for prolonged periods and maneuver in limited spaces

 - Additional specific hospital requirements may vary

-- Visit the CEWD Healthcare page for the Viewpoint Screening and the application process and needs:
+Visit the CEWD Healthcare page for Viewpoint Screening and the application process.
+The applicant will need to: